ElizabethA01/Dice-Game/README.md

 ## My Thoughts
 I really enjoyed creating the dice game, as I enjoy gaming.
 It was enjoyable to build the game from scratch and learning how to code in the Web Development course.
+For this project, I learnt how to use the API for HTML documents called Document Object Model (DOM) to create a website.

 ## Acknowledgements